ThrowTheSwitch/CMock/docs/CMock_Summary.md

   - "inline static"
   - "inline"
   - "static"
-  Note that the order is important here!
-  We go from specific to general to avoid wrongfully parsing the header.
   You can override these patterns, check out :inline_function_patterns.

   Enabling this feature does require a change in the build system that